 Chelsea went top when Frank Lampard's goal sealed a win over United, but their title hopes were hit by a 4-2 loss to Charlton, inspired by Professional Footballers' Association Player of the Year Scott Parker, and his impressive form resulted in a January move to the Blues.
 Charlton slipped down to seventh eventually, but a late-season highlight for them was beating Blackburn Rovers 3-2 despite a stoppage-time goal from opposition goalkeeper Brad Friedel.

-Another notable January arrival was Louis Saha at Manchester United.
+Another notable January arrival was Louis Saha at Man Utd.
 The French forward scored 13 goals in the first half of the Premier League campaign for Fulham.
 While United and Chelsea toiled, it was Arsenal who went back on top with a 4-1 rout of Middlesbrough in January, the first of nine successive wins, and they stayed at the summit from thereon.

 A defining moment in the title race came in February, when the Gunners beat Chelsea 2-1 at Stamford Bridge.
 Still unbeaten, Wenger's side came from 2-1 down to overcome Liverpool 4-2 at Highbury.
 Thierry Henry, who surpassed 100 Premier League goals during the campaign, stole the show with a hat-trick, which included a wonderful solo run to give the north Londoners a 3-2 lead.

-The title was sealed when Arsenal, capitalising on second-placed Chelsea's loss to Newcastle, claimed a 2-2 draw with north London rivals Spurs at White Hart Lane.
+The title was sealed when Arsenal, capitalising on second-placed Chelsea's loss to Newcastle United, claimed a 2-2 draw with north London rivals Spurs at White Hart Lane.
 Their unbeaten campaign was completed with a 2-1 win over relegated Leicester City on the final day.

 Leicester were joined in the Championship by Wolverhampton Wanderers, who came from 3-0 down to beat the Foxes 4-3 earlier in the season, and Leeds United, whose 12-year stay in the Premier League ended with two matches remaining when Bolton beat them 4-1.
 Leeds had replaced manager Peter Reid with Eddie Gray following a 6-1 thrashing by Portsmouth in November.